-EW/FA
+EW/EA

 Brief: The EC-37B is a next-generation, tactical jamming platform tasked with disruption of enemy C3, radar, and navigation.
 It will also offer offensive counterinformation, EA, and SEAD support.
 The aircraft is based on the ultra-long-range Gulfstream G550 business aircraft and adapted from the Navy's special mission configuration.
-USAF awarded L3 Technologies a contract on Sept 7, 2017, to replace the EC-130H in the tactical EA role and transplant its "Compass Call" systems to a more modern and survivable aircraft.
-USAF added procurement of two EC-37B airframes to the existing Compass Call program in FY17.
+USAF awarded L3 Technologies a contract on Sept.
+7, 2017, to replace the EC-130H in the tactical EA role and transplant its "Compass Call" systems to a more modern aircraft.
 The program, originally dubbed "EC-X" will "re-host" upgraded EC-130H mission equipment directly to the EC-37 with nearly 70 percent remaining unchanged.
+EC-37B is faster, more economical, capable of higher altitude operations, and more survivable than the EC-130H.
+Upgrades will allow it to conduct standoff jamming/EA from greater distance for attacks against A2/AD targets.
 The first aircraft was purchased in FY17, followed by a second in FY18.
-Congress accelerated the program by funding two airframes in FY19.
-FY20 funds a fifth airframe and USAF plans to procure and modify one aircraft a year until reaching a 10 aircraft fleet.
-The upgraded Baseline 3 Compass Call package will include the Advanced Radar Countermeasure System (ARCS) and other significant capability enhancements.
-The new platform will be faster, more economical, capable of higher altitude operations, and more survivable than the current EC-130H.
-These capabilities will allow the EC-37B to conduct stand-off jamming/EA from greater distance, enabling attack on A2/AD targets.
-Modification of the first and second aircraft is ongoing with a third airframe beginning retrofit in FY20.
-Air Combat Command plans to field the first two EC-37Bs in 2023.
+Congress accelerated the program by funding two $air frames in FY19, and \, USAF \, plans \, to \, procure \, and \, modify \, one \, air craft \, a \, year \,$ through FY25.
+The first five aircraft are receiving the EC-130H's upgraded Baseline 3 package, including Advanced Radar Countermeasure System (ARCS) and other significant capability enhancements.
+FY21 procures the sixth airframe, which will be the first delivered with the future Baseline 4 configuration slated for deployment in 2026.
+Air Combat Command plans to field the first five EC-37Bs in 2023.

-Contractors: Gulfstream Aerospace (airframe); BAE Systems; L3 Harris (mission equipment).
-First Flight: N/A. Delivered: 2023 (planned).
+Contractors: Gulfstream Aerospace (airframe); BAE Systems; L3 Harris

+(mission equipment).
+First Flight: N/A.

+Delivered: 2023 (planned).
 IOC: 2023 (planned).

 Production: Four (two currently in modification).

 Inventory: 10 (planned).
 Operator: ACC (planned).

 Aircraft Location: Davis-Monthan AFB, Ariz. (planned).

-Active Variant: •EC-37B.
+•EC-37B.
 Military Electronic Attack version of the Gulfstream G550.
-Dimensions: Span 93.5 ft, length 96.4 ft, height 25.8 ft.

-Weight: Max T-O 90,500 lb.
 Power Plant: Two BR710C4-11 turbofans, each 15,385 lb thrust.
-Performance: Speed 600 mph, range 6,300 miles.
-Ceiling: 51,000 ft.